HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 The intermediary will create 278 and/or 275 submissions that instantiate the changes (by looking for those items and supportingInfo elements) and will ignore the unchanged items.

 The benefit of this approach is that it is consistent with the way the prior authorization would need to be passed around if ever shared in a RESTful manner.
 However, it can be bandwidth intensive if the prior authorization contains a large number of items, but only a small number of those have changed.
-Unfortunately, the typical FHIR [patch]({{site.data.fhir.path}}http.html#patch) mechanism cannot be used in this implementation guide because the intermediaries do not have (and cannot have for regulatory reasons) a locally stored copy of the original prior authorization, nor any mechanism to retrieve one.

 ###### Full Request Example
 An example of a changed full request can be found at [Updated Homecare Request](Bundle-HomecareAuthorizationUpdateBundleExample.html) along with the [original Homecare Request](Bundle-HomecareAuthorizationBundleExample.html).